 - Continue to provide information about sexuality, even if a child does not ask for it.
-At these ages, children may ask fewer questions, but still have lots of curiosity and need information about sexuality. - Explain that there are many different types of families and all types have equal value and deserve respect. - Provide basic information about sexuality - Inform children about the changes that will take place when they begin puberty.
-Though most sixto eight-year-old children do not experience these changes, the age at which some begin to show signs of puberty,

-- such as pubic hair, breast buds, and hair under the arms is gradually decreasing, so children need this information sooner. - Recognize that everyone does not have the same sexual orientation.
-Acknowledge to children that many people have romantic feelings for members of another gender or other genders, and some have these feelings for members of their same gender.
+At these ages, children may ask fewer questions, but still have lots of curiosity and need information about sexuality. - Explain that there are many different types of families and all types have equal value and deserve respect. - Provide basic information about important sexuality issues, such as HIV/AIDS, abortion, marriage, and sexual abuse. - Inform children about the changes that will take place when they begin puberty.
+Though most six- to eight-yearold children do not experience these changes, the age at which some begin to show signs of puberty, such as pubic hair, breast buds, and hair under the arms is gradually decreasing, so that children need this information sooner. - Recognize that everyone does not have the same sexual orientation.
+Acknowledge to children that many people have romantic feelings for members of the other gender, and some have these feelings for members of the same gender.

-Compiled by Barbara Huberman, RN, MEd, Former Director of Education and Outreach
+Compiled by Barbara Huberman, RN, MEd, Director of Education and Outreach October 2002 © Advocates for Youth